ohsu-comp-bio/funnel/website/content/docs/compute/aws-batch.md

 each container instance.
 [Read more about the default AMI][8].
 Due to these limitations, we recommend [creating a custom AMI][7].
-Because AWS Batch has the same requirements for your AMI as Amazon ECS, use the default Amazon ECS-optimized Amazon Linux AMI as a base and change it to better suite your tasks.
+Because AWS Batch has the same requirements for your AMI as Amazon ECS, use the default Amazon ECS-optimized Amazon Linux AMI as a base and change it to better suit your tasks.

 ### Steps
 * [Create a Compute Environment][3]